opattison/olivermakes/_posts/2016-03-16-consider-jekyll.md

 ### Minimalist

 Jekyll is what you make of it.
 Its minimal assumptions about what users intend to do with it means it can be used for any sort of website.
-It is absolutely a viable strategy to start with only HTML and CSS and then only adding template and metadata features.
+It is absolutely a viable strategy to start with only HTML and CSS and afterward enhancing with template and metadata features.
 A site can start as an HTML prototype and be continuously refined and enhanced until it is a working production site.
 Jekyll’s simplicity is an opportunity.

 {% assign image = page.image[1] %}
 <figure class="image--wide">